seanreed1111/sql-recipes/recipes.md

 | KIT01729JP | microwave oven   |
 +------------+------------------+
 ```
-## To sort rows by product serial number, use `MID()` to extract the middle five characters from the `id` values, beginning with the fourth:
+## To sort rows by product serial number, use `MID()` to EXTRACT the middle five characters from the `id` values, beginning with the fourth:

 ```sql
 SELECT * FROM housewares ORDER BY MID(id,4,5);